jonfernq/News-Automation/ThaiInterlinear/README.md

 ## Thai Interlinear Translation

-Inserting the English definitions after the Thai words of a Thai text is one form of interlinear translation.
+Glossing or inserting the English definitions after the Thai words of a Thai text is one form of interlinear translation.
 This sort of translation helps language learners read texts in the language they are learning.
 It saves them the time of looking up words in the dictionary.